patroni/patroni/docs/README.rst

 Patroni is a template for high availability (HA) PostgreSQL solutions using Python.
 Patroni originated as a fork of `Governor <https://github.com/compose/governor>`__, the project from Compose.
 It includes plenty of new features.

-For an example of a Docker-based deployment with Patroni, see `Spilo <https://github.com/zalando/spilo>`__, currently in use at Zalando.

 For additional background info, see:

 * `PostgreSQL HA with Kubernetes and Patroni <https://www.youtube.com/watch?v=iruaCgeG7qs>`__, talk by Josh Berkus at KubeCon 2016 (video)